Disappearance of Madeleine McCann: Other inquiries

-In the early days of the inquiry, Portuguese police searched through images seized from paedophile investigations, and Madeleine's parents were shown photographs of sex offenders in case they recognized them from Praia de Luz.
+In the early days of the inquiry, Portuguese police searched through images seized from paedophile investigations, and Madeleine's parents were shown photographs of sex offenders in case they recognised them from Praia de Luz.
 Several British paedophiles were of interest.
 In May 2009, investigators working for the McCanns tried to question one, Raymond Hewlett; he had allegedly told someone he knew what happened to Madeleine, but he retracted his statement and died of cancer in Germany in December of that year.
 Scotland Yard made inquiries about two paedophiles who had been in jail in Scotland for murder since 2010; the men had been running a window-cleaning service in the Canary Islands when Madeleine went missing.

 A man from Northern Ireland who died in 2013 was discussed in the media in connection with the disappearance: after being released from prison for the sexual assault of his four daughters, he had moved to the Portuguese town of Carvoeiro, approximately 40 km from Praia da Luz; he was there when Madeleine went missing.
 Another focus of Operation Grange was Urs Hans von Aesch, a deceased Swiss man implicated in the 2007 murder, in Switzerland, of five-year-old Ylenia Lenhard.
 Ylenia disappeared on 31 July 2007, nearly three months after Madeleine, and was found dead in September as a result of toluene poisoning.
 Von Aesch was living in Spain when Madeleine disappeared.
 In June 2016, Operation Grange officers interviewed an alleged victim of the deceased broadcaster Clement Freud, who was accused that year of having a history of child sexual abuse.
 Freud had had a home in Praia da Luz and had befriended the McCanns in July 2007, several weeks after the disappearance.
 Freud's family said he had been in the UK when Madeleine went missing.

-2023 claims

-In February 2023, a Polish woman, Julia Wendel, came forward, stating that she believed she might be McCann, and offering to undergo DNA testing.
-Her claim was disputed by the Polish police.